What to Write With on Waterproof and All-Weather Paper

 Note: Pencils write well on all of the notebooks and field books that we sell.
-They also write well on Rite-in-the-Rain Copier Paper.
 A standard ballpoint pen is the recommended writing implement for iGage Weatherproof and PuffinPaper.
 These papers do not accept pencil and require a pen.
 Most gel pens contain water-soluble inks and are not recommended for writing that might come in contact with moisture of any kind.

 Your only limit is your imagination when you use Sharpie Permanent Markers to make waterproof signs.